 - Always be mindful and alert especially for minors and non-swimmers since there have been previous incidents of drowning.

-- There are no existing eateries in Asin except for a fishball stand and some stores.
+- There are no existing eateries near Asin Hot Spring except for a fishball stand and some stores.
 These stores offer snacks and items for cooking.
 It is best then to bring your own meals.

 - As much as possible, make use of organic or naturally-made soaps when swimming or taking a bath on the spring and river.